NickdV99/FedericoII-RTAI_Homeworks/README.md

 - The second homework is about the development of an ABS and Air-Bag system, so the simulation of a sudden stop in a car.
   It is also done in C with RTAI, and it is an example of a real-time code both in Kernel and User mode.

-*The projects are carried out in teams
+Note : The projects are carried out in teams